microsoft/nav-docker/HOWTO.md

 ### Reasons to override

 #### Hardcode variables.
-Call the default SetupVariables.ps1 and then set the PowerShell variables you need afterwards (authentication, default usernames, passwords, database servers etc.)
+Call the default SetupVariables.ps1 and then set the PowerShell variables you need afterwards (authentication, default usernames, passwords, database servers, etc.)

 ## SetupDatabase.ps1